Research Fellowship Competition

 Required documents

-• Personal (CV) data, including copies of your ID document (jpg), your photo (jpg), degree certificates (jpg or pdf) and (if applicable and relevant) language certificates (jpg or pdf)
+• Personal (CV) data, including copies of your ID document (jpg), your photo (jpg), degree certificates (jpg or pdf) and language certificates (jpg or pdf)

-• A project proposal of max.
-1,500 words, describing your research project including research question and design, work plan and intended outcomes to be implemented during your fellowship.
+• A project proposal of approx. 1.500 words, describing your research project including research question and design, detailed work plan and intended outcomes to be implemented during your fellowship.

 Dr. Susann Worschech